hzhangg/HR-Chatbot/README.md

 All jobs that satisfy your interests will have their details printed.

-# In the case none match the criterion:
+# In the case none match the criterion

-No Jobs Matching Criteria
+**No Jobs Matching Criteria **

-# Otherwise, a typical job may looks as follows:
+# Otherwise, a typical job may looks as follows

 **Job ID#:**    1